donaldrich80/cicdevs/docs/ansible/full/README.md

 ### Purpose

-Image for developing and executing Ansible playbooks
+Image for developing and executing Ansible playbooks, including tools only needed for development

 ### Features